-It is a fluid secreted by the cells of the alveoli (the small air sacs in the lungs) that serves to reduce the surface tension of the pulmonary fluids.
+It is a fluid secreted by the cells of the alveoli (the tiny air sacs in the lungs) that serves to reduce the surface tension of the pulmonary liquids.

 The surfactant contributes to the elastic properties of the lung tissue, preventing the alveoli from collapsing.

 Pulmonary surfactant is a surface-active lipoprotein complex (phospholipoprotein) formed by type II alveolar cells.
 The proteins and lipids that make up the surfactant have hydrophilic and hydrophobic regions.